Arthropod fact sheet

 The caterpillar bites its way out of the egg.
 The flea has a hatching spine that splits open the shell.

-Larvae is the stage that the insect does much damage to plants.
-They eat very much as they are storing enough energy to become an adult.
-Some types of larvae are caterpillars, grubs, wire worms, and maggot.
+Larvae must store enough energy to become an adult.
+Some types of larvae are caterpillars, grubs, wire worms, and maggots.

 The pupa is the resting stage of the insect before it becomes an adult.
 In this stage there may be a cocoon, a case that looks like a seed, or it may have a small immature bug like shape.

 Insects protect themselves by secreting poison, stinging, and protective coloration.
-Insects control their body temperature by the way they position themselves relative to the sun.
-The temperature 38-40 degrees Celsius is the temperature they must warm their wings to for optimum flight.
+Insects control their body temperature by how they position themselves relative to the sun.
+A temperature of 38 -40 degrees Celsius is necessary for them to warm their wings for optimum flight.

 Insect (orders)